 Because It’s not.
 It takes so darn long to see any results (although I wrote a pretty thorough guide walking you through the steps to start a mommy / parenting blog).

-…you can start earning a living almost immediately if you blog for other blogs.
+…you can start earning a living almost immediately if you create content for other blogs.

 Creating content covers things like sourcing and editing images, scheduling post publication, and updating blog posts (just to name a few things).